SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/README.md

 <h1>Integrated Assistive System For Object Detection And Blind Navigation</h1>
 <p>Embark on a transformative journey towards enhanced accessibility and independence with our innovative repository, 'Integrated Assistive System for Object Detection and Blind Navigation.'
 This comprehensive solution seamlessly combines cutting-edge object detection capabilities and intelligent blind navigation technologies.
 Empower individuals with visual impairments to navigate their surroundings confidently, fostering a more inclusive and connected world.</p>
+<p><i>Note: Use Ctrl/Cmd+Click or Click scroll button on hyperlinks to retain our markdown file.</i></p>

+<h1>A kind request</h1>
+<p>This project is not yet completed.
+It is expected to be completed at the beginning of this March.
+So, please wait for error-free execution of our project.
+Still, you can read this file for getting started with Raspberry PI and installing basic requirements.</p>

 <h1>Basic Hardware Requirements</h1>
 <ol>
 <li>Raspberry PI Computer.<sup><i>1</i></sup></li>